Rosemary Clooney: Career

-Clooney's last major chart hit was "I've Grown Accustomed to Your Face", released in May 1956.
-Rock-and-roll was displacing older singers from the pop charts but multiple pregnancies and childbirths in a short span of time also impaired her ability to tour or promote records.
+Clooney's last major chart hit was a jazz-infused vocal rendition of "I've Grown Accustomed to Her Face", released in May 1956.

+Between 1955 and 1960, Clooney gave birth to 5 children, which impaired her ability to tour or promote her music during this time.

-Clooney left Columbia in 1958, doing a number of recordings for MGM Records and then some for Coral Records.
-Toward the end of 1958, she signed with RCA Victor, where she recorded until 1963.
-In 1964, she recorded for Reprise Records, and in 1965, Dot Records.
+Clooney left Columbia in 1958.
+She made several recordings for MGM Records and then some for Coral Records.
+In 1958, she signed with RCA Victor, where she recorded until 1963.
+In 1958, she recorded Fancy Meeting You Here, an album of duets with Bing Crosby.
+In 1964, Clooney recorded for Reprise Records, and in 1965, Dot Records.

-A one-off single for Dot, "Let Me Down Easy", in 1968 was the last new material Clooney would release for the next eight years as she spent most of that time recovering from a severe mental breakdown and substance abuse issues.
+A one-off single for Dot, "Let Me Down Easy", in 1968 was the last new material Clooney released for eight years as she spent most of that time recovering from a severe mental breakdown and substance abuse issues.

+In the mid-1970s, Clooney started to rebuild her career by playing at smaller venues such as Holiday Inn lounges.